vedi/knowledge-base/src/documents/samples/gameup.html.md

         // Initialise the GameUp SDK.
         GameUp.init(this, "your-api-key-here");

-        // Register this instance to receive Soomla events.
+        // Register this instance to receive SOOMLA events.
         BusProvider.getInstance().register(this);
     }